Cyclic Citrullinated Peptide Antibody

 When is it ordered?

 A CCP antibody test is primarily ordered along with an RF test when someone has signs and symptoms that may be due to previously undiagnosed inflammatory arthritis or has been diagnosed with undifferentiated arthritis.
-It may be ordered as a follow-up test to a negative RF test when clinical signs and symptoms lead a health practitioner to suspect RA.
+It may be ordered as a follow-up test to a negative RF test when clinical signs and symptoms lead a healthcare practitioner to suspect RA.
 RA usually affects multiple joints symmetrically.
 Signs and symptoms may include:

 - Painful, warm, swollen joints of the hands and wrists most commonly